Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 gateways.
 A set of three FPort values is required for each gateway instance the end-device is required to communicate with.

-The only uplink messages using the FPortDwn port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
 Similarly, the only downlink messages using the FPortUpShort or FPortUpShort ports are the fragmentation SCHC control messages of an uplink fragmentation session.